-ITS 323 - MID TERM CHEAT SHEET
+ITS 323 - CHEAT SHEET

-The following contains some important concepts and equations that we have learnt in ITS 323 up until the mid term.
+The following contains some important concepts and equations that we have learnt in ITS 323 during the first half of semester.
 This is not everything - there are other important topics that are covered in lectures but not included in this handout.